 - Select Uninstall, and then select Uninstall again to confirm.

 - After uninstalling Snip & Sketch, restart your computer.
-Once your computer has restarted, go to the Microsoft Store and reinstall Snip & Sketch.
+Once your computer has restarted, reinstall Snip & Sketch at the Microsoft Store.

-- Once you’ve reinstalled Snip & Sketch, try using Windows + Shift + S again.
+- Once you’ve reinstalled Snip & Sketch, use Windows + Shift + S again.
 Snip & Sketch should now work as expected.

 Method 5: Update the latest Windows files